-The course combines recent developments in drama education, second language acquisition and ELT methodology.
+The course combines recent developments in drama education, second language acquisition and Teaching English to Speakers of Other Languages (TESOL) methodology.
 It provides an innovative approach to teaching drama as a key way of promoting learning and language acquisition in more creative and personalised ways.
-There is a balance between the study and practice of drama and ELT as academic and practical subjects and you can access the facilities and staff in two excellent departments.
+There is a balance between the study and practice of drama and TESOL as academic and practical subjects and you can access the facilities and staff in two excellent departments.

 Click here to see some of our current students experiencing the 'Inspiring Curiosity Conference' at the Belgrade Theatre.

 This course is for you if you are an experienced teacher interested in combining both disciplines (Drama and English Language Teaching) at Master’s level.
 The course is particularly suitable if you teach English as a Foreign Language and have a keen interest in drama as a key way of promoting learning and language acquisition in a more creative and personalised way.

 Course aims and benefits

 This Master's degree is one of the only programmes in the world that looks at the role of drama in English language teaching, and is underpinned by research showing how drama motivates students, creates confidence in speaking, uses language in cultural contexts with purpose, and can improve teacher-student relationships.
 It provides a solid grounding in drama techniques and approaches and links these to current issues and research in English Language Teaching (ELT), and will show you how to set up supportive and non-threatening drama classes where students are active and creative.
 The course will enable you to develop confidence and motivation in using English in a wide variety of ways, with a range of tasks and activities that can be embedded into language teaching contexts.